 The efficiency and legitimacy inspection findings are published below.

 Matt Parr, Her Majesty’s Inspector of Constabulary

-My overall assessment of the Metropolitan Police Service’s performance will be published in spring 2018, following the publication of the legitimacy and effectiveness inspections in December 2017 and March 2018, respectively.
+My overall assessment of the Metropolitan Police Service’s performance will be published in spring 2018, following the publication of the effectiveness inspections in March 2018.